 Conclusion

 If you’re new to Creative Cloud, I recommend getting started on a desktop machine.
 This will give you the best experience.
-However, if you already own a Mac, you can still benefit from Creative Cloud.
+However, if you own a Mac, you can still benefit from Creative Cloud.